jforrest602/projects/MYDFIR_30Day_Challenge.md

 - Today was more challenging than the first two days, but I enjoyed troubleshooting and figuring things out on my own.
 - I found Vultr to be much more user-friendly, with a simpler user interface that is easier to navigate than Google VPC.
 - I’m excited to move forward and look forward to deploying more machines on the network to observe how they interact with each other.

+## Day Four: Kibana Setup
+If you recall from day two, Kibana is a web interfce that allows users to interact with Elasticsearch data providing features for searching logs, creating dashboards, and generating alerts and reports helping the data analysis process.